Design and maintain networks. Fend off hackers.

 - Provide infrastructure and IT services for real clients in the IT Oxygen Enterprise.

-- Networking, both with computers and for yourself, in the Association of Information Technology Professionals.
+- Build relationships to further your career in the Association of Information Technology Professionals.

 Create the Future with Careers In: